 Neither OFAC (which has substantially similar guidelines for assessment of civil penalties) nor the DDTC has publicly adopted a similar new approach to penalty assessment.
 Likewise, the Department of Justice has not announced any change in its approach to assessment of criminal penalties.
 Of course, a decision on whether to disclose potential criminal conduct is not to be taken lightly in any context, but the decision in the SAP case, announced in late 2019 and described by the Department of Justice as the ‘first-ever resolution pursuant to the Department’s Export Control and Sanctions Enforcement Policy for Business Organizations’, does illustrate the benefits of disclosure in appropriate circumstances, in the form of substantially reduced penalties, at least under current policy.
 Whether other agencies will follow the BIS lead remains to be seen.

 Both parties can and should take steps to remediate compliance breaches and enforcement risks identified during diligence.

 This can be of particular concern for newly acquired non-US companies.
 For instance, as the Keysight and Kollmorgen cases highlight, parent companies should be particularly careful when acquiring non-US companies that have pre-existing relationships with sanctioned persons and jurisdictions that may continue despite directives from the parent company to the non-US subsidiary that these relationships be terminated.
 As in both Keysight and Kollmorgen, the non-US subsidiary may even undertake efforts to conceal continued business with sanctioned parties from the parent company by falsifying corporate records.
-Because of the risk that non-US subsidiaries may continue to do business with sanctioned parties, it becomes particularly important for companies acquiring non-US companies not simply to rely on certifications from non-US subsidiaries that they have ceased such business, but also to take pro-active steps to ensure that such business has actually ceased by insisting on parent company visibility into the newly acquired non-US subsidiary’s corporate records.
-Although in both Keysight and Kollmorgen, the buyer did not have knowledge of its newly acquired subsidiary’s continued sales to Iran, in Kollmorgen OFAC detailed the buyer’s ‘extensive efforts’ to ensure post-acquisition compliance and determined the violations to be non-egregious (imposing a base penalty of only US$7,434 rather than the US$750,000 that would have been imposed if OFAC had found the violations egregious).
+Because of the risk that non-US subsidiaries may continue to do business with sanctioned parties, it becomes particularly important for companies acquiring non-US companies not simply to rely on certification from non-US subsidiaries that they have ceased the business, but also to take proactive steps to ensure that the business has actually ceased by insisting on parent company visibility into the newly acquired non-US subsidiary’s corporate records.
+Although in both Keysight and Kollmorgen the buyer did not have knowledge of its newly acquired subsidiary’s continued sales to Iran, in Kollmorgen OFAC detailed the buyer’s ‘extensive efforts’ to ensure post-acquisition compliance and determined the violations to be non-egregious (imposing a base penalty of only US$7,434 rather than the US$750,000 that would have been imposed if OFAC had found the violations egregious).
 In finding the violations non-egregious, OFAC credited the buyer’s ‘extensive and preventative remedial conduct’.
-However, in Keysight, in which OFAC did not make such a finding as to buyer’s post-acquisition compliance efforts, OFAC found the violations egregious and imposed a base penalty of US$1,051,460 (half the statutory maximum) – the lesson being that the more post-acquisition diligence that is conducted, and the more remedial measures that are implemented, the more likely the buyer is to receive leniency from OFAC should violations continue to occur post-closing.
+However, in Keysight, in which OFAC did not make a similar finding as to the buyer’s post-acquisition compliance efforts, OFAC found the violations egregious and imposed a base penalty of US$1,051,460 (half the statutory maximum) – the lesson being that the more post-acquisition diligence that is conducted, and the more remedial measures that are implemented, the more likely the buyer is to receive leniency from OFAC should violations continue to occur post-closing.
 The SAP case also illustrates the benefits of remediation.
 As noted by the Department of Justice, ‘SAP will suffer the penalties for its violations of the Iran sanctions, but these would have been far worse had they not disclosed, cooperated, and remediated.’
 The disclosure, cooperation and remediation culminated in a non-prosecution agreement with the Department of Justice and administrative agreements with OFAC and BIS.

-In the context of agreements with customers and other third parties, the parties must decide to what extent a breach of compliance obligations triggers termination rights.
-The agreement also should clearly address the role that each party will play in remediation, in the absence of a triggering breach.
+In the context of agreements with customers and other third parties, the parties must decide the extent to which a breach of compliance obligations triggers termination rights.
+The agreement should also clearly address the role that each party will play in remediation, in the absence of a triggering breach.

 Supplementing diligence with compliance representations and covenants